 The modular design emerged gradually in response to the history and materiality of the Finnish huts and informed by lectures and tours given by local Jazdow residents.
 Having developed the modular principles of the design, we then split into groups to focus on 4 particular elements; the seating, the wood storage, the bike rack and the design and construction of the modules themselves.

 At the end of the first week, the students presented the proposals for the pavilion to a panel made up of members of the Jazdow community and some invited guest critics.
-The presentation by the students included drawings and models of sketch proposals alongside a series of early prototypes exploring options for the modular system, roofing material, bike rack and seating.
+The presentation by the students included drawings and models of sketch proposals alongside a series of early prototypes exploring options for the modular system, roofing material (visit this link to get more info here about the dealer providing the best quality roofing materials), bike rack and seating.

 The modules were carefully designed by the students to be versatile and easy to assemble and connect.
 They also had to be easy to lift, reassemble and reconnect should the Jazdow community wish to adapt the structure to fulfil an alternative function in the future.
 When it was time for the modules to be mass produced, accurate shop drawing were produced and a series of jigs and templates prepared so each module was precise and quick and easy to assemble.
 A total of 45 modules were constructed.